• Skip to primary navigation

 Jump to Recipe

-Kohlrabi Soup with Coconut and Lemon is rich, creamy and will soothe your soul.
-If you're feeling under the weather, it'll pick you up -- and if you're feeling great, it'll simply be an incredibly delicious, cozy bowl of soup you will love.
+Kohlrabi Soup with Coconut and Lemon is rich, creamy and deliciously soothing.
+If you're feeling under the weather, it'll pick you up -- and if you're feeling great, it'll simply be an incredibly tasty and cozy bowl of soup you will love.

 If you’ve been following Cooking On The Weekends for a while, you know that I've attended dozens of media events at Melissa’s Produce over the years.

-From cookbook authors and restaurant chefs, to produce experts and food stylists, it has kept me current in our always changing food world.
+From cookbook authors and restaurant chefs, to produce experts and food stylists, it has kept me current in the always changing world of produce.

 I especially look forward to an annual presentation about produce trends in the new year.